The Scandinavian Superman,

 culture, helping bridge European and American traditions.

-that challenged conventional superhero storytelling while remaining faithful to
+superhero storytelling while remaining faithful to Superman's core values.
+His

-Superman's core values.
-His script demonstrates an understanding that
+script demonstrates an understanding that Superman's greatest strength is not

-else, but his role as a moral and cultural symbol.
-The influence of Frank
+his ability to punch harder than anyone else, but his role as a moral and

-Miller's “The Dark Knight Returns” is obvious, but it was a solar version of
+cultural symbol.
+The influence of Frank Miller's “The Dark Knight Returns” is obvious, but it was a solar version of

 Miller's anarchism.